 Show Class Magazine’s People’s Champ 2 at Cook’s Corner set the tone for the whole weekend.
 Bikes from near and far wrapped around Cook’s and went down the street as far as the eye could see.
 Duane and I were fortunate enough to ride down early and park our bike in the shade.
 The industry’s finest rubbed elbows and helped crown Mike Nielsen (@themightyawful), and his beautiful panhead, The People’s Champ.
 Big thanks to Tim Lind for allowing ChopCult to have a small role in his event.
 It’s been awesome to watch the People’s Champ gain momentum over the past two years.

 Most “editors” get to arrive at an event with their booth set up and employees running the booth.
 This dream is not my world nor do I want it to be.
 My world consists of my husband Duane, my son Wayne, and me loading the bike, truck and booth wares.
 I then work the booth all weekend and break it down with Duane’s help.
-This is my world and I wouldn’t change a damn thing.
+This is my world, and I wouldn’t change a damn thing.
 The past weekend was full of handshakes, obtaining future content, and meeting fellow members and followers.
 I even met a few folks who we helped by using the #chopcultaaa hashtag on Instagram.
-To hear accolades for the site and my work was humbling to say the least.
+To hear accolades for the site and my work was humbling.
 The best gift for me at Born-Free is the limited cell phone service.
-Seriously, no one’s staring at their screens and they’re actually enjoying the show and each other.
+Seriously, no one’s staring at their screens, and they’re enjoying the show and each other.
 It also allows me to spend time with the folks in front of the booth vs. trying to cover the show through my phone.
 I made sure to take the time to meet our advertisers; So-Cal Swapmeet, Clutch Monkey, Choppahead, Rolling Heavy Magazine, Street Chopper, Burly Brand, EMD and S&S Cycle.
-I can only say “thank you” so many times before it becomes redundant, but please understand that we do appreciate each and every advertiser.
-Their ongoing support actually keeps this little site rolling.
-Another highlight for me was having Mr. Willie G from Harley-Davidson visit our booth, thanks to Michael Lowney.
-Michael has been a HUGE supporter of the site, and is an all-around great guy.
-ChopCult was the first online community that Harley-Davidson embraced and it will never be forgotten.
+I can only say “thank you” so many times before it becomes redundant, but please understand that we do appreciate every advertiser.
+Their ongoing support keeps this little site rolling.
+Another highlight for me had Mr. Willie G from Harley-Davidson visit our booth, thanks to Michael Lowney.
+Michael has been a HUGE supporter of the site and is an all-around great guy.
+ChopCult was the first online community that Harley-Davidson embraced, and it will never be forgotten.

-The Invited Builder section with the one-off customs was absolutely mind blowing.
-Everyone seemed drawn to Invited Builder Larry Pierce's final build, "The Larry Special".
+The Invited Builder section with the one-off customs was mind-blowing.
+Everyone seemed drawn to Invited Builder Larry Pierce's final build, "The Larry Special."
 Larry’s longtime girlfriend Ashley Hardin graciously accepted the Loser Machine’s People Choice award on Sunday.
 Every invited builder seemed to forget about the awards and surrounded Ashley with love.
 To witness our community to pull together and stand as one was a beautiful thing!